ladybirdweb/backup-script/README.md

 ## Requirements
 ---
 > **Note**
-> This script should be executed as SUDO user or SUDO privileged user.
+> This script should be executed as root user or SUDO privileged user.

 -   This script requires **Python3** and **Python3 modules**: os, shutil, paramiko, datetime, subprocess, time (To install this you can use **pip install MODULE-NAME**), **Cron**, **Tarball**, **FTP** to be installed in the server.

 ## Usage
 ---
-1. Clone this repository to your server from where you want to take backups.
+1. Clone this repository to your server from where you want to take backup.
 ```
 https://github.com/ladybirdweb/backup-script.git
 ```

-2. Once the repository is cloned go inside the directory and you can find three files **mainlocal.py** to store the backups locally and **mainremote.py** to store the bcakup to the remote FTP server and **cron.sh** after that follow the below steps.
+2. Once the repository is cloned, go inside the directory and you can find four files as follows **mainlocal.py** file is to take and store backups locally, **mainftp.py** file is to take and store backups to remote server or storage box with FTP method, **mainscp.py** file is to take and store backups to remote server or storage box with SCP method and the last file **cron.sh** is to setup cron on the server to take backups.
+After cloning follow the below steps.

-3. In this script we need to provide the below details to do the backup and upload operations.
+3. To take backups using this script we need to provide the following details to the python files.

-4. First we need to set the variable to the script in the python script whcih you are using for local **mainlocal.py** file and for remote **mainremote.py** , below are the details that we have to update in the script.
+4. First we need to set the variables to the python script based on which method is used. if the backups are taken and stored on the same server you need to provide the details on **mainlocal.py** file and also can ignore the details below (##THIS IS ONLY FOR THE REMOTE BACKUPS IGNORE FOR THE LOCAL BACKUP) and if the backups are moved to remote server or storage box the details should be provieded to either **mainftp.py** or **mainscp.py** depends on the methods used for moving backup files to remote server either FTP or SCP, below are the details that has to update in the python script.

 ```
 # Set the Backup Retention period in days for REMOTE Default 7 days:
 BACKUP_RETENTION = 7